Lamboginny: Honour

 On 1 February 2021, he was nominated by his wife Taccara Rae on Good Morning America for the inspiration list on who's making Black history in 2021, for his work on bringing freedom to over 120 wrongfully imprisoned men in Nigeria, and for incorporating music therapy concerts in various prisons in Africa, the United Kingdom and the United States.

 Personal life

 Yinka was born in 1984, in Lagos, Nigeria.
-He was engaged to Taccara Rae on 17 November 2017, and married on 5 January 2018.
+He was engaged to Taccara Rae on 17 November 2017, and got married on 5 January 2018.